 Evaluation by J Payne of SCAU on the second of three phases of development revealed a single linear ditch of probable post-medieval date that may equate to a field boundary shown on the c1840 tithe map.

 Surrey County Archaeological Unit

-Evaluation by N Randall of SCAU did not reveal any finds or features of archaeological significance.
+Watching brief by M Saywood of SCAU did not reveal any archaeological finds or features.

 A watching brief by M Saywood of SCAU on an area in the northern limit of the main quarry overlying the Gault clay revealed no finds or features of archaeological interest.

 Excavations by J Payne of SCAU ahead of planned mineral extraction revealed evidence of archaeological activity dating from the Mesolithic through to the post-medieval period.
 The more important finds included a pit that contained Beaker-type ceramics, diagnostic flint tools of Neolithic and Early Bronze Age date and the remnants of a Middle/Late Bronze Age field system, which was in part truncated by a Middle/Late Iron Age settlement.
 The Iron Age settlement comprised a series of ring-ditches and numerous discrete cut features set within a substantial enclosure ditch.